Levi-Huynh/Sprint-Challenge--Hash-BC/interview.md

 # PROOF OF WORK
 Explain how proof of work functions.
 How does it operate.
 How does this protect the chain from attack.
 What kind of attack is possible?
 -proof of work is an arbitrarily(6-70 leading zeros) difficult problem, that takes a large amount of computation to return/solve/satisfy
--by `requiring a solution that uses the hash of the previous block, plus a new value, work can't start ahead of time (must have the prev block forged correctly) & can't be reused`
+-by `requiring a solution that uses the hash of the previous block, plus a new (random, guess/ created from algo value), that must pass the arbitrarly difficulty requirements such as that which has 6 leading zeros. work can't start ahead of time (must have the prev block forged correctly) & can't be reused`
--`The difficult can be tuned to allow a consistent discovery of proofs, regardless of the total effort spent` -This protects the blockchains by making it very difficult to generate a new block
+-`The difficult can be tuned to allow a consistent discovery of proofs, regardless of the total effort spent` -This protects the blockchains by making it very difficult to generate a new block  , you've put in the work to find a proof that passes the diffuclty level normally determined by rate of blocks forged, using the correct previous block hash,
  # `#guess is
         #just an encoding of the prev block's hash & some algo/random number
         #that must pass specified difficulty such as having certain number of leading zeros`